How to Get Multi-Unit Employee Scheduling Right the First Time

 Without reporting, how can you accurately forecast sales in your restaurant by day, which then enables you to build out an ideal staff size for each shift?

 Additionally, it's imperative for your restaurant's financial health to analyze labor metrics, such as scheduled vs. worked labor hours, overtime infractions, and labor cost percentage.
-GMs need access to these metrics clearly, while regional managers need these insights to report store-level performance to the business at large.
+GMs need access to these restaurant metrics clearly, while regional managers need these insights to report store-level performance to the business at large.

 Inconsistent Communication Channels